Submit Article

 What Was the Outcome?

-The High Court granted the application for criminal revision, set aside the defendant's conviction and sentence on the unamended first charge, and amended the charge accordingly.
-The court then convicted the defendant on the amended first charge and pronounced a fresh sentence.
+"In light of the foregoing, I granted the application for criminal revision, set aside the conviction and sentence below, amended the erroneous charge, and duly convicted the respondent on the amended charge before pronouncing a fresh sentence accordingly."

 Why Does This Case Matter?